logicxd/QuartoAI/README.md

-# QuartoBot
+# QuartoAI
-A Quarto board game with a Bot implemented with AI design
+A Quarto board game implementation with an AI bot.